 - Community service to mitigate any harm the offense caused

 While the penalties can be daunting, a skilled defense attorney can help protect against government overreach and keep your liberties intact.
-The lawyers at Berry Law: Criminal Defense and Personal Injury Lawyers advocate for the rights as an outfitters, hunters, and fishermen, and fight to ensure that their clients are fairly represented in federal wildlife and game prosecutions.
+The lawyers at Berry Law advocate for the rights as an outfitters, hunters, and fishermen, and fight to ensure that their clients are fairly represented in federal wildlife and game prosecutions.

 Interstate Wildlife Violator Compact Act

 In the United States, 31 states have agreed by Compact to communicate convictions of hunters, fishers, or other wildlife traders for federal wildlife violations.
 As a result, license suspensions or revocations that happen in one state of the Interstate Wildlife Violator Compact will be recognized and enforced in each other state adhering to the Compact.
 The participating states will “report to the appropriate participating state…any conviction recorded against any person whose home state was not the issuing state…[and] allow the home state to recognize and treat convictions as though they occurred in the home state.”

 Sandhill Crane Hunting Laws in Nebraska